TheCrowned/Post-Pay-Counter/readme.txt

 If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!

 == Changelog ==
+= 2.500 =
+* Fixed: general stats would not display all needed columns when users had different counting types enabled.
+* Fixed: notification dismissing would log an error.
+* Tweak: when a counting type is disabled for a user, data related to that cnt type in general stats is shown as "N.A.".
+* Tweak: notifications remote request timeout decreased to 2 seconds.
+* Tweak: extended notifications transient validity (2 days).
+* Tweak: logging errors in HTTP notifications list request.

 = 2.492 =
 * Tweak: possible to select future dates as stast end times (allows to see future scheduled posts).